I see and hear a lot of people give lip service to the new millenium mantra:

 It could have run head-on into an oncoming SUV full of a soccer mom.
 With eight little soccer players.
 And their team mascot dog.

 It could have bounced off that railing back into the lane of oncoming traffic to do the same damage.

 Any scenario of tragic consequences you’d want to paint could have possibly happened.
 But thankfully, it didn’t.

-Once again, I got away with it.
-Somebody up there loves Me.
-Why?
-I have no idea.
-But somewhere along the way I picked up the Luicky Charm of Life and its saved me from myself many times since.
+Somewhere along the way I picked up the Lucky Charm of Life and its saved me from myself many times since.